usmansbk/bc-22-budget-analysis-application/README.md

 ### Back End Dependencies
 *  This app's functionality depends on some Node packages including;
-  *  **[Express Js](https://www.djangoproject.com/)** - This framework helps is essential in the creation of  object relational models and it also handles routing on the back end.
+  *  **[Express.Js](https://www.expressjs.com/)** - This framework helps is essential in the creation of  object relational models and it also handles routing on the back end.

 ## Front End Dependencies
-*  The app's layout have been styled using this CSS framework
+*  The app's layout have been styled using this CSS

 ## Installation and setup
 *  Navigate to a directory of choice on `terminal`.